 White self-raising flour: white self-raising flour is best for this recipe, I haven't tried it with wholemeal flour.
 You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 Corn flour: also known as corn starch and can be labelled as wheaten cornflour or corn (maize).
 The cornflour makes the cake crumb softer and makes for a lighter sponge cake.

 White sugar: white sugar is best in this recipe.
 You could use castor sugar if you prefer.
-I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavors in this ice cream.
+I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavours in this ice cream.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.
 Your egg should be at room temperature before you start baking.
 Usually leaving the eggs on the countertop for thirty minutes before baking is sufficient.